Hsgngr/raspberry-pico/internet_clock_pico_display/README.md

 # Raspberry Pi Pico W with Pico Display Real Time Clock

 A Digital Clock that uses WIFI to set the time.
 A Good example of using both Pico W and Pico Display.
+Out of 4 buttons 2 of them utilized.
+The X and Y buttons are used for setting the brigthness of the clock.
+The A and B buttons and the RGB LED can be used for other things, sending a ping etc.

 <p align="center">